Fire and rescue services

 Authorities report taxi drivers have seriously assaulted lone female passengers.
 If you're a woman, always sit in the back.

 Buses can be crowded.
 It's worse on holidays and during peak times.
-Drivers may not follow safety standards.
+Safety standards are not the same as in Australia.

 More information: